Patient and Doctor Reviews of Sildenafil

 What do reviews of Sildenafil show?

-There are plenty of reviews of Sildenafil – Sildenafil is one of the most commonly used medicines for erectile dysfunction (ED).
+There are plenty of reviews of Sildenafil – Sildenafil (also sold under the brand name Viagra) is one of the most commonly used medicines for erectile dysfunction (ED).
 So, there are a lot of reviews from people who have used this medication before.
 A lot of patients and their partners found that trying Sildenafil has been a positive experience.
-In March 2018, Sildenafil holds a patient satisfaction rating of 8.1/10 on Drugs.com.
+In March 2019, Sildenafil held a patient satisfaction rating of 8.2/10 on Drugs.com.